Marco-Z/homeDictator-REST/README.md

 -------------------------------
 ### /⟨int:group_id⟩/shopping/write

-Given a group id encoded in the URL, and the following parameters as form values:
+Given a group id encoded in the URL and the following parameters as form values:
 -   `list`: mandatory, shopping list it updates the shopping in the database.
 It returns a string containing the updated shopping list for that group.